-Zuma has refused to take a stand on the visa, saying Monday that "I don't think that you can get a definite answer from me."
+Zuma has refused to take a public stand on the visa, saying Monday that "I don't think that you can get a definite answer from me".

-Deputy President Kgalema Motlanthe told local media on Wednesday that he had no problem with the Dalai Lama's visit, making him the only government official to indicate that he should be allowed to come.
+But his deputy Kgalema Motlanthe told local media on Wednesday that he had no problem with the Dalai Lama's visit.

 Tutu's Peace Centre then urged Motlanthe to intervene to grant the visa, but his spokesman Thabo Masebe told AFP that "the deputy president does not become involved in visa applications."

 "The deputy president did not have a problem with the Dalai Lama," Masebe said.
 "This does not suggest he would be in a position to grant a visa to the Dalai Lama."

 The Dalai Lama had visited South Africa three times before and was welcomed by former president Nelson Mandela.
 But South Africa denied him a visa in 2009, openly admitting it feared alienating key trade partner China.